sp1thas/dropboxignore/docs/usage.md

-# Commands
+# Usage

+dropboxignore is a CLI tool which support a collection of commands in order to make your life easier when it comes to ignore files or/and folders from dropbox.
 Below you will find the list of supported commands.
 For every command, a description and an example will be provided.

+A common workflow could be the following

+ 1. Automatically generate `.dropboxignore` files based on existing `.gitignore` files.
+ 2. Manually update or create `.dropboxignore` files (Optional).
+ 3. Ignore matched files based on .dropboxignore files.

+!!! warning "Important warning"
+    In order to prevent unpleasant data losses, exception patterns are not supported.
+Both `.gitignore` and `.dropboxignore` files with at least one exceptional pattern will be bypassed (for further details: [#3](https://github.com/sp1thas/dropboxignore/issues/3)).

+!!! note "Keep in mind"
+    Automatic generation of `.dropboxignore` files is an optional step, therefore, may not be a necessary action for your case.

 ## Synopsis